Spider-Woman (Gwen Stacy): Creation

-Latour's inspiration for creating the character came when he realized that he was not familiar with Gwen Stacy outside of being a "fridged" character who was killed for the sake of the hero as a plot progression.
-Latour also felt he grew up in times when white males were dominant in superhero comics, and saw Gwen Stacy as a potential hero to represent women in a better way, "The fact that it's a woman does change the meaning and subtext of everything that's going on.
-As a creator, that's really enjoyable and it opens up the story to go in a lot of directions it wouldn't have gone before."
+2010s

 In October 2014, Nick Lowe announced at New York Comic Con 2014 that the character would be getting her own ongoing series after much demand.
 The first issue of Spider-Gwen experienced commercial success and was the third best-selling comic of February 2015 with sales of over 250,000 copies.
 The first volume ended after the fifth issue, with the character carrying over into the second volume of Spider-Verse as part of the Secret Wars event.
 After the conclusion of the event, a second volume by the same creative team began with the first issue as a part of Marvel's All-New, All-Different Marvel imprint entitled The Radioactive Spider-Gwen.
 Spider-Gwen was featured as a major character in a multi-part crossover entitled Spider-Women.
 It commenced with Spider-Women Alpha #1 and ended with Spider-Women Omega #1, with certain issues of Spider-Woman, Silk and Spider-Gwen partially depicting the storyline in between.

 Spider-Gwen also stars in a team-up with the alternate Spider-Man-themed characters from the second volume of Spider-Verse in a series titled Web Warriors, a name that was coined by Peter Parker from the Ultimate Spider-Man TV series during the original Spider-Verse.
 In 2016, the character starred alongside Miles Morales in a crossover storyline titled Sitting in a Tree, where she sees an alternate reality where she gets romantically involved with Miles, although they remain as friends.

 Spider-Gwen begins college on Earth-616 at the start of a new series Spider-Gwen: Ghost-Spider written by Seanan McGuire with pencils by Rosi Kämpe and later Takeshi Miyazawa.
 After 10 issues, the series was relaunched as simply Ghost-Spider, which was cancelled after an additional 10 issues due to dropped sale from dropping of the Spider-Gwen title, and collected as Spider-Gwen: Into the Unknown.
 The titular Ghost Spider moniker was taken from Stacy's alias in the animated franchise Marvel Rising.